Declaration of beneficial owners of the business

 The entities covered by this statement are:

-• Business and economic interest grouping having its registered office in France
+- Business and economic interest group having their registered office in France

 Beneficial owners must be declared at the time of creating the business.

-The declaration must be made on the website of the company formalities window:
+The declaration must be made by the representative business (e.g. manager) on the company formalities window site:

 At the time of reporting, you must provide the following information:

-• Date on which they became beneficial owners of the business
+- Date on which he became beneficial owner of the business.

 Whenever there is a change in beneficial ownership, a request for amending registration must be done.